jdoleary/Spellmasons/docs/CriticalPath.md

             - Styling for perks
             - Use relative percentages rather than out of 100%
         - Achievements?
+        - Accessability option to make text more readable
     - Final QA
         - Manually test all spells for desync issues (in multiplayer)
         - Test for desyncs on multiplayer